felixp7/lunar-logo/tutorial.md

 - The closing square bracket only counts if it ends a word.
 The characters "[[]]" parse as a list with one element, the word "[]".
 - You can use `parse` to re-process literals. `parse [[]]` yields a list with one element, the empty list.

-Last but not least, there are two other data types, dictionaries and functions, that can't be parsed directly but can be created with the procedures `function`/`fn` and `dict`, respectively.
+Last but not least, there are two other data types, dictionaries and functions, that can't be parsed directly but can be created with the procedures `dict` and `function`/`fn`, respectively.
 Blocks of code, too, are evaluated at runtime, after the parsing stage.

 Conditionals
 ------------